DAZ-Labs/XDC-Master/README.md

-## XinFIn Governance DApp
+## XinFin Governance DApp
-This is Governance Dapp for XinFIn.
+This is Governance Dapp for XinFin.
 Full-Node can apply to become a candidate for masternode.
 Coin Holder can vote for candidates to become masternodes.
-See the detail from technical Whitepaper: [https://XinFIn.com/docs/technical-whitepaper--1.0.pdf](https://XinFIn.com/docs/technical-whitepaper--1.0.pdf)
+See the detail from technical Whitepaper: [https://XinFin.com/docs/technical-whitepaper--1.0.pdf](https://XinFin.com/docs/technical-whitepaper--1.0.pdf)

 ## Requirements
 - MongoDB